komikku-app/komikku-extensions/src/en/vizshonenjump/README.md

 ### Reading subscription-locked chapters

-The **VIZ Shonen Jump** sources allows the reading of paid chapters if you have an active paid subscription on their service.
+The **VIZ** sources allows the reading of paid chapters if you have an active paid subscription on their service.

 > **Warning**